Two reader-favorite recipes come together to form a delicious twist on classic eggplant Parmesan where the eggplant stays crispy!

 - 12-16 ounces fusilli, rotini, penne, or other short spiral or tubular pasta, cooked according to package directions

 - 1 recipe Crispy Baked Eggplant (printable recipe follows)

 - 1 cup shredded mozzarella cheese (may substitute fresh, diced or sliced)

 - Freshly grated Parmesan cheese for serving

-- If using the sauce for Deconstructed Eggplant Parmesan, spoon the sauce over the pasta and then top with Parmesan Crusted Eggplant (recipe follows).
+If using the sauce for Deconstructed Eggplant Parmesan, spoon the sauce over the pasta and then top with the Crispy Baked Eggplant (recipe follows).
 Sprinkle with the mozzarella cheese and serve with freshly grated Parmesan, if desired.
 I often put the plates under the broiler for a minute or so, watching closely, to thoroughly melt the mozzarella.

 - 2 pounds small to medium-size eggplant (about 6 depending on exact size)